 What time can KS2 children arrive in the KS2 playground on a morning?
 Children should not arrive before 8.50am unless they have an early morning club/role on in school where they are supervised by staff.
 Staff will be on duty outside from this time.

 If I need to discuss a matter with my child’s class teacher, when is the best time?
 Staff are available before school for very brief conversations.
 This would be a good time to arrange a longer appointment.
 This would normally take place after school but mutually convenient times would be arranged between staff and parents.

 If I have a complaint, what do I need to do?

 Most issues can be resolved quickly by speaking to your child’s class teacher.
-If you have not been able to reach a resolution please contact a senior member of staff, http://www.headlandsprimary.org.uk/whos-who/ who will work with you to find a resolution.
-Failing this, you may contact the deputy head or headteacher and initiate the school complaints procedure. http://www.headlandsprimary.org.uk/policies/
+If you have not been able to reach a resolution please contact a senior member of staff, who will work with you to find a resolution.
+Please refer to the school complaints procedure. http://www.headlandsprimary.org.uk/policies/

 How often do homework projects get issued?